metrorailings/OwlBlog/content/posts/2022-week-14-insights.md

 ## Dolphins @ Chargers

 Christian Wilkins is something special defending the run.
+Then again, Los Angeles is truly awful running the ball.

 The Chargers are using the Dolphins and their blitz-heavy tendencies against them.